Bharat9848/notes/linux.md

 - control system runs at hardware level.???

 ## Container
+- container is group of technologies - cgroup, namespace, seccomp and capabilities.
 - control system runs at shared operating system kernel level.
 - Container uses shared operating system virtualization techniques instead of emulating hardware instructions.
 - "In simplistic terms, OS virtualization means separating static resources (like memory or network interfaces) into pools, and dynamic resources (like I/O bandwidth or CPU time) into shares that are allotted to the virtual system."
 - Beacuse of shared kernel resource efficiency is high as compared to hypervisor

+## System calls
+- mount()
+- umount()

 ## Rough
 - Modern CPUs recently started to support expanding virtualization instruction. ???
 - POSIX RLIMIT